AlisonYao/AlisonYao/README.md

 <!-- https://github.com/antonkomarev/github-profile-views-counter -->
 ![](https://komarev.com/ghpvc/?username=AlisonYao)

 Hi there!
 This is Alison Yuhan Yao.
 I am a Data Science undergrad student and an aspiring Data Scientist.
 My home is in Shanghai, China.
 I am currently living in Abu Dhabi, UAE.
-I speak Mandarin 🇨🇳, English 🇺🇸 and a little bit of Spanish 🇪🇸.
+I speak Mandarin 🇨🇳 and English 🇺🇸.

 - 🌱 I’m currently studying Data Science at NYU Shanghai
 - 📫 How to reach me: alisonyao821(@)gmail.com